nimbix/jardoc/docs/kns_apps_tutorial.md

 A gotty shell is a web based terminal, that allows app owner to interact with the nested cluster via command lines.

-When app will be running, the app url will be by default in the `http://job-kns-XXX.mycluster.example` format.
+When the app is running, the app URL will be in the `http://job-kns-XXX.mycluster.example` format by default.
 The gotty shell will be accessible at `http://job-kns-XXX.mycluster.example/gotty-shell`.
 Credentials to login to the gotty shell are provided through the help interface of the running app:

 ![GottySHell_1](img/apps_tutorial/kns/gotty_shell_1.png)